 Michael T. Davis

-Michael Davis teaches the art of the Middle Ages, the arts of Islam, and modern architecture.
+Michael Davis teaches courses on the art of the Middle Ages, the arts of Islam, and modern architecture.
 His research centers on French Gothic architecture including Notre-Dame, Paris and the cathedrals of Clermont-Ferrand and Limoges.
-Recently, he has been at work reconstructing lost buildings in medieval Paris (early video).
-Featured in seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.
+Recently, he has been reconstructing lost buildings in medieval Paris (early video).
+Used in his seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.

 M. Darby Dyar

 Darby Dyar's research seeks to understand the distribution of hydrogen and oxygen throughout our solar system, using Mössbauer, reflectance, Raman, synchrotron, and LIBS spectroscopies as well as advanced machine learning technique for data processing and interpretation.She has published more than 200 papers in scientific journals and has been supported by more than 30 grants from NASA and NSF totaling over $4.1 million in the past decade alone.She served as a Participating Scientist on the Mars Science Laboratory mission.